ImAKappa/pftp/docs/0-Getting-Started/01_translation.md

 **Q4.** I need to make it to my daughter's ballet recital in 15min.
 Fortunately, I just need to take a single road from my work to the ballet studio, which is 15km away.
-The road has a speed limit of 50 kilometers (km) / hour (hr).
+The road has a speed limit of 50 kilometers (km) / hour (hr) because it's a small residential area.

 If I drive the speed limit, will I make it in time?
 Write a Python program to verify if I can make it.